Use your BACK button to return

 Translation: The ease (or difficulty) by which

 magnetic media can be demagnetized.
-A tape with an oersted rating of 1800 might

-NOTE: Oersted and coercivity are often used
+NOTE: The words oersted and coercivity are often used

 interchangeably, which only adds to the confusion.
 Newer technology tapes